ibm-cloud-docs/key-protect/migrate-tool.md

 ```
 {: screen}

-This means the `sync` operation is being performed too quickly.
-Wait at least five minutes before trying again.
+The `sync` operation is being performed too quickly.
+You must wait at least five minutes before trying again.